ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 What are the advantages of trading with a market maker?

-The biggest advantage to trading with a market maker is that you will likely have less slippage and fewer rejected orders, compared to agency execution.
+I've found that the biggest advantage that comes with using a market maker broker is that you'll likely experience less slippage and fewer rejected orders, compared to agency execution.
 A market maker broker establishes the market prices and executes your orders directly rather than relying on a third party.

 The market maker is also ultimately responsible for itself when it comes to trade execution.
 By contrast, any issues that arise with an agency broker could be out of their control as they may blame the external market makers they are using (i.e., the liquidity provider or execution venue they passed your trade to for fulfillment).